Skip to main content

 Polyimide substrates have good strength and durability to resist any physical damage when operating in harsh conditions.

-Excellent flexibility: This laminate has a film structure allowing them to bend.
+Excellent flexibility: This laminate has a film structure, allowing it to bend.
 That’s why they are generally preferred for flexible and rigid-flex designs.
 In the below graph, you can see that the elongation is directly proportional to the stress.

 stress-vs-elongation-plot-of-kapton-type-hn-polyimide-material.jpg